 Finding: Complies as Conditioned.
+The preliminary stormwater design demonstrates compliance with the standards.
 A final stormwater report is required to fully address stormwater management facilities for the site, the public street improvements, and downstream analysis.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.